keks51/spark-salesforce/README.md

 ## Using with Spark shell

 ## Features
-Salesforce Data Source for Spark supports reading(writing is not yet implemented) of Salesforce data from Spark SQL.
+Salesforce Data Source for Spark supports reading(writing is not yet implemented) Salesforce data from Spark SQL.
 * **Automatic schema conversion** -
   it supports most conversions between Spark SQL and salesforce records except (address, location) since they are returned with null values by the SOAP API and not supported at all by the Bulk API
 * **Stream processing** - only structured streaming